MrEliasen/path-to-power/README.md

 See the README.md for the server and client for more information.

+## Installation Issues

+If you are having issues installing the PTP server, please read [this issue](https://github.com/MrEliasen/path-to-power/issues/120).

 ## Contributing

 If you would would like to contribute, please see [CONTRIBUTING.md](https://github.com/MrEliasen/path-to-power/blob/master/.github/CONTRIBUTING.md).
 Thank you!